prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Retry upon receiving a 429 status code from the remote-write storage.</p>
+<p>retryOnRateLimit defines the retry upon receiving a 429 status code from the remote-write storage.</p>
 <p>This is an <em>experimental feature</em>, it may change in any upcoming release
 in a breaking way.</p>
 </td>